 The promotion of peace and human rights is a priority of Swiss foreign policy.
 The centrepiece of this policy is the protection of individuals and their dignity.
 Every human being should be able to live in peace, free of fear and need.
 Switzerland works not only on the ground but also in international organisations in order to make this possible.

-The legal basis for this is the Federal Act on Measures pertaining to Civil Peace Support and the Promotion of Human Rights, which was adopted by the National Council and Council of States in 2003 and took effect on 1 May 2004.
-Within the FDFA, the Human Security Division (HSD) is responsible for its implementation.
+On 1 May 2004, the Federal Act on Measures pertaining to Civil Peace Support and the Promotion of Human Rights took effect.
+The Peace and Human Rights Division (PHRD) is responsible for its implementation.